OSMBuildings/OSMBuildings/README.md

 show | function, duration | shows buildings according to a selector function.
 That function receives parameters id, data of an item hide | function, duration | hides buildings according to a selector function.
 That function receives parameters id, data of an item screenshot | function | creates a screenshot from current view and returns it as data url.
-You need to provide a callback function do receive the data.
+You need to provide a callback function do receive the data. setDate | date | sets a date for shadow calculations

 ### OSM Buildings server